Resume,

 Association, EMCE, Computer Faire, IEEE Microprocessor, International Society

-for the Systems Sciences, and Internet Society conferences.
+for the Systems Sciences, Internet Society and AMCIS conferences.

 ·